mlrun/mlrun/docs/change-log/_index.md

 - Add `HuggingFaceModelServer` to `mlrun.frameworks` at `mlrun.frameworks.huggingface` to serve `HuggingFace` models.

 #### Functions
-- Add `function.with_annotations({"framework":"tensorflow"})` to user created functions.
+- Add `function.with_annotations({"framework":"tensorflow"})` to user-created functions.
 - Add `overwrite_build_params` to `project.build_function()` so the user can choose whether or not to keep the build params that were used in previous function builds.
-- `deploy_function` has a new option of mock deployment that allows running the function locally
+- `deploy_function` has a new option of mock deployment that allows running the function locally.

 #### Installation
-- Add option to install `google-cloud` requirements using `mlrun[google-cloud]`:  when installing MLRun for integration with GCP clients, only compatible packages are installed.
+- New option to install `google-cloud` requirements using `mlrun[google-cloud]`:  when installing MLRun for integration with GCP clients, only compatible packages are installed.

 #### Models
 - The Labels in the **Models > Overview** tab can be edited.